 An excellent nitrogen-rich organic soil additive is rotted manure of bats, cows, chickens, and horses.
 Sometimes you can find dehydrated, pelletized, composted manure packaged as an easy-to-use organic fertilizer.

 Other organic fertilizers range from liquids made from fish and seaweed to bonemeal, blood meal, cottonseed meal, and alfalfa meal.
 Organic fertilizers not only supply necessary nutrients, they usually condition the soil, adding organic matter and improving the soil’s moisture an nutrient retention.
 Follow the package directions to establish the necessary amount for your plants and trees.
+(Also, our tree service Denver experts can also help give you guidance when it comes to fertilizer your tree!
+Be sure to reach out to us at Urban Forestry Tree Service in Denver!)

 If you prefer using synthetic fertilizer blends, then it’s even more important to understand how much of each nutrient you need.
 You can discover that information form a soil test.